aeugster/aeugster/README.md

 - 🌱 I’m currently learning Spring Security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: andres.eugster@gmx.ch
+- 🌐 I have a nice web site which allows easy sharing of pictures by QR-Code: https://nexus.tools

 <!---
 aeugster/aeugster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.